NumPy Arrays

 Useful NumPy Functions

-The list of functions available in base Python is somewhat limited when it comes to numerical operations.
-The NumPy library provides a broader range of tools to perform mathematical operations.
-For example, you can calculate the mean, median, and standard deviation of an array using numpy.mean(), numpy.median(), and numpy.std() functions:
+Base Python is somewhat limited when it comes to numerical operations.
+The NumPy library provides a broader range of mathematical tools.
+For example, you can quickly calculate the mean, median, and standard deviation of an array with the numpy.mean(), numpy.median(), and numpy.std() functions:

 # Create a 1-dimensional array